ChelsieSalome/Linux-Ass1/README.md

 # Introduction
 ## What is SSH?
 SSH (Secure Shell) is a cryptographic network protocol that enables secure communication between two machines over an unsecured network.
-SSH introduced SSH keys, which are a more secure authentication method than passwprds.
+SSH introduced SSH keys, which are a more secure authentication method than passwords.
 It is widely used by system administrators, developers, and anyone needing remote access to servers.

 ## What are the Benefits of using ssh-key  Authentication over Password-based Authentication?
 SSH key-based authentication is preferred over passwords because it uses a pair of cryptographic keys—a public and private key—offering stronger security and resistance to brute-force attacks, phishing, and theft.
-This method provides a more secure and efficient way to authenticate without needing to manage passwords frequently, making it the superior choice for securing server access.
+This method provides a more secure and efficient way to authenticate without needing to manage passwords frequently.

 ## What is Cloud-init and why use it?
 Cloud-Init is a tool that automates the initial setup and configuration of cloud servers, such as DigitalOcean Droplets.
 It runs during the first boot of a new instance, executing predefined tasks like setting up users, installing packages, and configuring network settings.
-Cloud-Init uses configuration files (like cloud-config) to define these tasks, simplifying the deployment of servers.
+Cloud-Init uses configuration files (like cloud-config) to define these tasks.
 Here are some of its benefits:
 * **Automated Configuration**:
 When creating a DigitalOcean Droplet, Cloud-Init automates critical tasks, such as installing necessary software, creating users, and configuring SSH keys, all without manual intervention.